-In 2011, Sanjana received a TED Fellowship, two years after he was awarded a News & Knowledge Entrepreneur Fellowship from the Ashoka Foundation.
-Both awards recognise pioneering efforts to create and use web based civic media to bear witness and strengthen democracy, human rights and just peace.
+In 2011, Sanjana was the first Sri Lankan to be awarded a TED Fellowship, two years after he was awarded a News & Knowledge Entrepreneur Fellowship from the Ashoka Foundation.
+Both awards recognise pioneering efforts to leverage web based citizen journalism and new media to bear witness to violence and strengthen democracy, human rights and a just peace.

 Nigel V. Nugawela was co-editor of Groundviews from late 2010 to May 2012.